ord4/isp-term-project/docs/specification.md

 4) Design more intuitive user-interface with Javascript and CSS

-5) Add more comprehensive database system to accomdate multiple users that own multiple timelines
+5) Add more comprehensive database system to accomdate users having multiple timelines